csantanapr/cordova-blog/README.md

 Dependencies
 ------------

-- See `Gemfile` for more details, and below on how to install these.
 - Jekyll
+- See `Gemfile` for more details, and below on how to install.

 Get the source code
 -------------------